justnonamenoname/lifeticle/readme.md

 To refute it, it is necessary to refute either the law of conservation of energy or the circulation of particles.
 The question: what happens if the brain's particles end up in different brains of other organisms, leads to the idea of the consciousness carrier as a single particle.

+**Path of research**

+The following steps must be completed for research:
+1) Identify the minimally required active brain regions (neurobiologists have already identified several candidates)
+2) Research of visual signaling pathways, primarily in areas identified by neuroscientists
+3) Determine point of signals convergence
+4) Explore how information transfers to the quantum level, this will confirm the existence of phenomenal consciousness and will allow to determine the exact formulas of qualia
+5) Research random quantum processes associated with qualia, this will allow us to determine the information coming from qualia and how reverse influence of qualia affects the brain
+6) Researching feedback influence will help determine how phenomenal consciousness became entrenched in evolution
+7) Identify a shared node for vision and hearing, which is activated without vision and sound
+8) Assess whether particles in this node are replaced during life to exclude lifeticle candidates
+9) Research how the brain sets frame rate of consciousness and collapses
+10) Depending on the structure, this may help determine the location of the lifeticle
+11) Removing particles from the central node can show whether this changes reverse influence in the form of random processes
+12) Further help may be provided by researching the coding of the node structure in DNA.
+13) Studying the node in other species, a different type of node may show a difference that allows to exclude inappropriate particles
+14) Determine the exact properties of the lifecycle via quantum interactions

 **Orch OR theory**

 Quantum theory The Orch OR theory (Orchestrated Objective Reduction) by Penrose and Hameroff makes several parallels to the lifeticle theory:
-1) Phenomenal consciousness is not located in neurons, but is related to quantum phenomena.
+1) Phenomenal consciousness is not located in neurons, but is related to quantum phenomena
-2) The second method of generating qualia.
+2) The second method of generating qualia
 3) A solution to the problem of pointwise binding (the issue is discussed in the section on connection between qualia and the brain)
 4) A solution to the problem of the speed of time (the issue is discussed in the section on connection between qualia and the brain)
-5) A solution of information transition from a point with radius to a circle (the issue is discussed in the section on the section of qualia-brain connection)
+5) Solving qualia size (the issue is discussed in the section on the connection between qualia and the brain)

 Supporters of the quantum theory of consciousness also include Federico Faggin and Giacomo Mauro D'Ariano.

 **CEMI theory**

 The electromagnetic CEMI theory makes certain correspondences/similarities with the lifeticle theory:
-1) Phenomenal consciousness is not located in neurons.
+1) Phenomenal consciousness is not located in neurons
-2) The 3rd method of generating qualia.
+2) The 3rd method of generating qualia
-3) The similarity of the informational transition from a point with a radius to a circle (the issue is discussed in the section on connection between qualia and the brain)
+3) Solving qualia size (the issue is discussed in the section on the connection between qualia and the brain)

 **Fundamentality**